MelSumner/why-ember/README.md

 This website provides some reasons why you might want to chose the Ember JS framework for your next project.

+Do you have an idea for content that should be here?
+Pull requests are welcome!

 ## Prerequisites

 You will need the following things properly installed on your computer.